 2) What is “biocultural hope” according to Kirksey et al?
 How is this informed by Derrida’s distinction between apocalyptic and messianic thinking?
 Does this hope arise through practices such as caring for other beings? (pp. 35, 54-57).
 How do you understand the figure that hope ‘move[s] like oil in water’ (39)?
 Does “biocultural hope” challenge the dominant nature-culture divide in political action?
 If yes, in what way?

-Biocultural hope is a way of coping with the aftermath of environmentally disastrous events.
-The work of arts, described by Kirksey et al., create feelings of careful continuation in blighted environments and various ways of living together with affected species.
+Biocultural hope is a way of coping with the aftermath of environmentally disastrous eventsin a way that is politically and ethically generative.
+The work of arts and ethnography, described by Kirksey et al., create feelings of careful continuation in blighted environments and various ways of living together with affected species.

-Based on Derrida’s distinction of messianic and apocalyptic thinking, biocultural hope can be understood as a coalescence of the acceptance of future, which is widely unpredictable, but animated with agents of hope.
+Based on Derrida’s distinction of messianic and apocalyptic thinking, biocultural hope can be understood as a coalescence of the acceptance of future, which is widely unpredictable, but animated with agents of hope that emerges out the actions you descrive. nice

 The creative people in New Orleans create biocultural possibilities of transformation of life in the aftermath of catastrophes.
 Instead of taking on inert apocalyptic thinking, which destroys hope, they shift notions of end time to ideas for new beginnings.
-They move around the apocalyptic thought of Derrida’s dessert, but also avoid to internalize the disconnection of materiality, which is linked to messianic thinking.
+They move around the apocalyptic thought of Derrida’s desert, but also avoid to internalize the disconnection of materiality, which is linked to messianic thinking.
+Really nice response, Joseph!

 Hopes as force of motivation (like oil) may stay at the surface of our consciousness (water), but eventually they are dissolved by intervention (dispersants), which will only lead to their reduction of visibility, but will not completely erase them.
 The impact of challenged hopes might be more powerful (increased toxicity of dispersed oil) if we adapt them to the actual (catastrophic) situation and enrich them with new ways of caring for those, who are not being cared about.
 Thus, creating substratum for coalescence of hope and care.

-“Biocultural hope” challenges the conception of nature and culture as separated worlds, because it accepts the given disastrous situation as caused and constructed, but also reveals the intersectional politics it entails.
+“Biocultural hope” challenges the conception of nature and culture as separated worlds, because it accepts the given disastrous situation as caused and constructed (naturalcultural), but also reveals the intersectional politics it entails.
 It scrutinizes the possible ways to proceed in a caring behaviour, not only towards afflicted people, but also species, who’s suffering is made visible.

 5) What is meant by the concept “shared interdependent transsex” that Bailey Kier proposes? (p.
 7) How do you understand the closing statement on page 9: “…we are the future organisms that we are becoming”?